 A3.
-NARRATIVE SUMMARY OF RESEARCH ACCOMPLISHMENTS: over 180 publications
+NARRATIVE SUMMARY OF RESEARCH ACCOMPLISHMENTS: over 190 publications

-- Over one hundred twenty (120) mostly technical, refereed publications deal with condensed matter theory (electronic, cohesive, magnetic, optical, and other properties of metals, semiconductors, oxides, clusters, and carbon nanotubes).
-Bagayoko and colleagues introduced the Bagayoko, Zhao, and Williams (BZW) method that solved a 50 years old band gap problem in physics.
+• Over one hundred thirty (130) mostly technical, refereed publications deal with condensed matter theory (electronic, cohesive, magnetic, optical, and other properties of metals, semiconductors, oxides, clusters, and carbon nanotubes).
+In 1998, Bagayoko and colleagues introduced the Bagayoko, Zhao, and Williams (BZW) method that solved a 50 years old band gap problem in physics.
 This method was enhanced by Bagayoko's former students, Ekuma and Franklin (EF), to become the BZW-EF method.

-This method opened the way, for the first time, to predictive calculations of electronic and related properties of semiconductors [Bull.
+- This method opened the way, for the first time, to predictive calculations of electronic and related properties of semiconductors [Bull.
 Amer.
 Phys.
 Soc., Vol. 43, No. 1, p.
-846 (1998); J. Phys.: Condensed Matter, Vol. 10, pp. 5645-5655 (1998); Physical Review B60, pp. 1563-1572 (1999), and AIP Advances 4, 127104 (2014).]
+846 (1998); J. Phys.: Condensed Matter, Vol. 10, pp. 5645-5655 (1998); Physical Review B60, pp. 1563-1572 (1999).
+In 2014, Bagayoko presented the correct understanding of density functional theory (DFT) and completed the theory in practice [AIP Advances 4, 127104 (2014).]
 This last publication corrected a 50 years old misunderstanding in theoretical physics.
-It provided the tool for the attainment of the objective of the Materials Genome Initiative (MGI) of President Barak Obama. - Over 60 publications deal with teaching, mentoring, and learning (TML).
-With 3-5 refereed publications, Bagayoko and colleagues have placed systemic mentoring on a rigorous scientific footing.
+It provided the tool for the attainment of the Objectives of the Materials Genome Initiative (MGI) of President Barak Obama as far as theory correctly informing and guiding the design and fabrication of devices is concerned. - Over 60 publications deal with teaching, mentoring, and learning (TML).
+With three of these publications, Bagayoko and colleagues have placed systemic mentoring on a rigorous scientific footing.
 Bagayoko and Kelley introduced an extension and several applications of the power law of human performance and introduced the concept of cognitive condensation in teaching and learning [Education, Vol. 115, No. 1, 1994].
 Bagayoko and colleagues introduced a problem-solving paradigm (College Teaching, Winter 2000) that has been somewhat validated by "Adding it Up: Helping Children Learn Mathematics" where four (4) of the five strands of the paradigm are reinvented in this 2001 publication of the National Academy of Science.
 Bagayoko and colleagues were the first to utilize the certainty of response index (CRI) in the identification of misconceptions in science and mathematics while distinguishing these misconceptions from a lack of concept or of knowledge.